 So, the way I see it, there are seven parts of self.

 Body.
 Soul.
 Mind.
 Spirit.
 Heart.
 Community.
-World.
+Call.

 In Luke 10, Jesus Christ is asked what the greatest commandment is, and he says in verse 27, “Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind’; and, ‘Love your neighbor as yourself.’”
 (Luke 10:27, NIV).

 - Mind is the pursuit of knowledge and cultivation of wisdom.
 I like thinking; if I’m not careful, I live inside my head (and also in the future).
 Finding diverse voices to be in dialogue with, discovering and diving into things that challenge my assumptions and comfort, and reading (because I like reading) are all ways to love God with one’s mind.
 In 2022, my five-letter word for this is wider.